Northern Dynasty Minerals Ltd. (NAK): These Numbers Show Where AMEX:NAK Stock Is Going Next

 Northern Dynasty Minerals Ltd. (NAK): Who are the competitors?

-The company’s main competitors (and peers) include Yamana Gold Inc. (AUY) that is trading 53.06% up over the past 12 months.
-NovaGold Resources Inc. (NG) is 21.22% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 3.1% from the last report on Feb 11, 2021 to stand at a total of 28.48 million short shares sold with a short interest ratio of 0.84.
+The company’s main competitors (and peers) include Yamana Gold Inc. (AUY) that is trading 37.20% up over the past 12 months.
+NovaGold Resources Inc. (NG) is 1.93% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -3.2% from the last report on Mar 14, 2021 to stand at a total of 29.39 million short shares sold with a short interest ratio of 0.84.